openplans/openblock-old/docs/setup.rst

 See the :ref:`requirements` above and make sure you have everything installed.

-Create a virtualenv that will contain the openblock software and all its python dependencies.
+Create a virtualenv that will contain the OpenBlock software and all its python dependencies.
 (You probably do *not* want to do this as root or with sudo)::